subuser-security/subuser/README.rst

  * X11 and the xauth utility (You almost certainly have this)

+ * sudo (if you don't want to become a member of the docker group)

 Install with pip3: Stable version
 --------------------------------

-1. Add yourself to the `docker group <http://docs.docker.io/en/v0.7.3/use/basics/>`_.
+1. Add yourself to the sudo group (or the docker group).

-.. note:: Being a member of the ``docker`` group is equivalent to having root access.

 ::

    $ sudo nano /etc/group

-Find ``docker`` and add your username to the end of the line.
+Find ``sudo`` and add your username to the end of the line.

 2. Install subuser from pip3.